reduxjs/reselect/README.md

 **But there is a problem!**

-Using the `getVisibleTodos` selector with multiple instances of the `visibleTodoList` container will not correctly memoize:
+Using the `getVisibleTodos` selector with multiple instances of the `VisibleTodoList` container will not correctly memoize:

 #### `containers/VisibleTodoList.js`